blinkmobile/forms-lib-old/docs/settings.md

 We prefix these properties with underscores so that they do not clash with current or future settings.
 As such, avoid prefixing properties with underscores.

+See [Components](components.md) for more information about reserved properties.